manuelalferez/flowinance/CONTRIBUTING.md

 - Install all necessary dependencies and confirm the app runs as expected.

 3. Commit Messages
-- Use concise and clear commit messages that describe the change:
+- Use concise and clear commit messages that describe the change.
 - Limit your subject line to 50 characters max and succinctly describe what changes the commit introduces.